bytemaru/network-anomaly-detection/models/artifacts/readme.txt

 You shall see the dataset.csv if everything is correct.

-Fix the path INSIDE the script.
+Fix the path INSIDE the script decision_tree_kdd.py.
 Find the line:

 ```console
 df = spark.read.csv("hdfs:///user/insert_correct_username/kdd/dataset.csv", header=False, inferSchema=True)